 This annual convention celebrates Asian pop culture in many forms: anime, manga, video games, and many more have a home here.
 Visitors can attend panels, visit galleries, shop, dance, and LARP to their heart’s content!
 Learn more here.

 Price: $15 per individual performance

 This performing arts festival is one of DC’s largest and most unique.
 This year, visitors can enjoy more than 30 performances ranging from virtually every genre: drama, comedy, musical, even cabaret!
-View a full listing of events here.
+A full lineup will be announced in late June, you can learn more here.

-Price: General admission is free, advanced options available starting at $59, more details here.
+Price: General admission is free, advanced options available for a fee, more details here.

-Jazzfest returns for its 18th year to celebrate all things Jazz.
+Details: Jazzfest returns for its 19th year to celebrate all things Jazz.
 Enjoy performances by Grammy winners, old favorites, and new talent, over five jazz-filled days.
 For a full schedule and tickets, click here.

 Location: National Mall

 Price: Varies, but many are free!

 Details: Summer in DC can be brutal, a visit to the Smithsonian or the National Gallery of art is the perfect way to stay cool on a hot day.
 You can learn something new and beat the heat, all for free!
 For a full list of Smithsonian museums, hours and exhibits, click here.
 You can visit here for more information on the National gallery of Art.